capitalch/sushant-documentation/python/flask version 1.md

 }
 ```

-First file is adam1-gql.py.
+2. Create a file adam1-gql.py.
 The code in adam1-gql.py is as follows:
 ***adam1-gql.py***
 ```
 from GqlHelper import GHelper